maverick0o0/WatchMySix/README.md

 # WatchMySix

 WatchMySix is a containerized toolkit tailored for subdomain enumeration and recon workflows.
-The image bundles ProjectDiscovery's reconnaissance utilities (via `pdtm`), additional Go-based helpers, DNS wordlists, and handy bash helper functions so that you can jump directly into asset discovery without manually stitching the tooling together.
+The image bundles ProjectDiscovery's reconnaissance utilities (via `pdtm`), additional Go-based helpers, DNS wordlists, and backend automations so that you can jump directly into asset discovery without manually stitching the tooling together.

 ## Features

 - Preinstalled ProjectDiscovery CLI tools through `pdtm` (e.g., `subfinder`, `httpx`, `katana`).
 - Extra reconnaissance tools such as `puredns`, `amass`, `gotator`, `gospider`, `anew`, and more.
 - Curated DNS wordlists and resolver lists placed under `/opt/watchmysix` inside the container.
-- Convenience bash functions (`source_scan`, `crtsh`) automatically loaded for quick searches against Sourcegraph and crt.sh.
+- Backend-powered integrations for crt.sh lookups and Sourcegraph enumeration without relying on custom shell helpers.

 ## Requirements